 Von Willebrand disease, or vWD, is an inherited disorder that affects the blood's ability to clot properly.
 It takes its name from Dr. Erik von Willebrand, who first described the condition in 1926.
 As a group, bleeding disorders (including hemophilia) are rare.
-Von Willebrand disease is the most common inherited bleeding disorder, affecting as much as 1% of the population or more.
+Von Willebrand disease is the most common inherited bleeding disorder, affecting about 1% of the population.

 Types of von Willebrand Disease

 As with many conditions, there are various forms of vWD.
-Type 1 is the most common and the mildest form of the disease.
 Unlike hemophilia, which affects only boys, vWD affects boys and girls equally.

-- Type 2A, in which the building blocks that make up the factor (called multimers) are smaller than usual or break down too easily
+- Type 2A: the building blocks that make up the factor (called multimers) are smaller than usual or break down too easily

-- Type 2B, in which the factor sticks to the platelets too well, leading to clumping of the platelets, which can cause a low platelet number
+- Type 2B: the factor sticks to the platelets too well, leading to clumping of the platelets, which can cause a low platelet number